Curtis Johnson (American football coach): Houston Gamblers

 On February 15, 2023, Johnson was hired by the Houston Gamblers of the United States Football League (USFL) as their next head coach for the 2023 season.
 The Gamblers had a rough 0–2 start, but won 4 straight to be the No. 1 team in the USFL.
 Unfortunately for Johnson, the Gamblers lost 3 of 4 to finish 5–5, missing the playoffs.

 Houston Roughnecks

 Johnson and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
 It has been frequently rumored that Daryl Johnston, current UFL Vice President, insisted on keeping Johnson as head coach of the Houston UFL team despite his poor coaching record.

 The Roughnecks finished the 2024 season with a 1–9 record, the worst in the UFL, tying the 2022 Pittsburgh Maulers for the worst record in the history of spring football.
+The team recovered midway through the 2025 season to finish 5–5.
+Johnson was fired November 29, 2025.

+Southern University

+Johnson was hired by the Southern Jaguars football squad on December 17, 2025, serving as a senior advisor to head coach Marshall Faulk.